 What You Must Declare

-CONAI declarations cover all packaging materials broken down by the six consortium categories.
+CONAI declarations cover all packaging materials broken down by the seven consortium categories.
 For a typical e-commerce operation, the relevant materials are:

 - Paper and cardboard (COMIECO) — shipping boxes, product boxes, paper bags, tissue paper, paper tape